AndrewHunter5420/Monkey-Marathon/HowToPlay.md

 - Shoot by pointing and clicking
 - Switch weapons by clicking the corresponding key on the hot bar

+There's no pause button, but you can use Delete to kill the player

 Tips + Tricks: